bluurryy/cargo-insert-docs/README.md

 ## Compatibility

-This tool does two separate jobs, either can be turned off with `--no-feature-docs` and `--no-crate-docs`.

-The "insert crate documentation into readme" part of the tool requires a nightly toolchain and uses the unstable rustdoc json output.
-A new nightly version may no longer be compatible with the tool and the tool will need to be updated.
+The "insert crate documentation into readme" part of the tool requires a nightly toolchain to be installed and uses the unstable rustdoc json output.
+A new nightly version may no longer be compatible and `cargo-insert-docs` will need to be updated.
 Alternatively you can choose a specific nightly version using the `--toolchain` argument.

 |crate version|rust version|
 |---|---|